-Blanchet Catholic School may, without parent's consent, release directory information including student's name, participation in officially recognized activities and sports, and weight and height of members of athletic teams..
+Blanchet Catholic School may, without parent's consent, release directory information including student's name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, awards received, and the most recent previous educational agency or institution attended by the students.
+Parents and students have the right to prohibit, in writing, the release of such information until the student reaches the age of 21.